m3rabb/MetaObject/questions.md

 - Should objects only access each other via their protected wrapping?

 - Should we detect "this" assignments and returns via AST analysis?

+if self is immutable and an operation will cause a mutation to it, it makes a new copy